gitops-jml/gitops-with-rhacm/README.md

 UC2: Deploy a simple application (petclinic)
 --------------------------------------------
-- look at gitops-with-rhacm/rhacm-def/apps/apps-group1 folder
+- look at gitops-with-rhacm/rhacm-def/apps/apps-group1 folder\
+This folder contains the RHAACM channels definitions for the group of applications and all the RHACM custom resources definitions for all the applications of the group

-- create the RHACM CR from files\
+- create the RHACM Custom resources for app1 from files\
 `cd gitops-with-rhacm/rhacm-def/apps/apps-group1; oc apply -f petclinic-channel.yaml; oc apply -f apps1`

-- wait for the application to deploy and watch the resources creation from the RHACM console
+- wait for the application to deploy on the target cluster and watch the resources creation from the RHACM console

 ![Image](./images/petclinic-sync.jpg)

-- try to scale the application and observe that RHACM synchronize the application back to the stage defined in Git
+- try to scale the application up and observe that RHACM synchronizes the application back to the stage defined in Git

 UC3: Add a specific route for each target environment (use kustomize)
 ---------------------------------------------------------------